BHammock33/phpFeedback/README.md

 You will need to activate a XAMPP MYSQL connection and Apache service.
-If it throws errors about Database connection you will need to see what port it is trying to access, you may need to remove the setting of mysqli.default port in config/database or change to a different port
+If it throws errors about Database connection you will need to see what port it is trying to access, you may need to remove the setting of mysqli.default port in config/database or change to a different port You may also need to go into localhost/phpmyadmin to ensure the DB exists and the credentails are correct